Costa Rica for Digital Nomads and Remote Working

 A good travel backpack

 One thing I’ve learned from my experience abroad is that a reliable backpack is worth its weight in gold.
 And the Peak Design 45L Travel Backpack is my new favorite.
 It’s solid enough to endure constant travel, spacious enough for all your gear, and even has a removal internal camera unit for photography enthusiasts.
-From laptops to camera gear to that book you’ve been meaning to read, this backpack is your mobile workstation!
+From laptops to camera gear to that book you’ve been meaning to read, this backpack is your mobile workstation.

 A cable organizer